 When we got our first drone, we immediately took it outside and took to the sky.
-Moments later, we were rescuing it from a tree.
+Moments later we were rescuing it from a tree.
 We have learned a lot since then, logging many hours of flight and acquiring our Part 107 license, that’s the FAA Remote Pilot Certificate with a sUAS rating.
 While you may not also need your commercial drone pilot’s license, you’ll at least need to get your TRUST certification before you fly in the United States.